canjs/canjs/guides/getting-started-tutorial/sending-data-to-a-service.md

 ![](../can/guides/images/5_model_validation/OrderMenuComponentFirstLoad.png)

 One thing you might immediately notice is that both the Restaurant List component and the Order Component are showing on the page.
-Don't worry about that for the moment.
+It might not look the prettiest, but don't worry about that for the moment.
 We'll deal with controlling which Components display when we set up our [Application State and Routing](AppState.html).

 In the [next chapter](CreatingTheMenuComponent.html), we'll talk about connecting all of our components together using the Application State, Routing, and `can.Map`'s define plugin.